nandanagulavancha/AcadProjectHub/README.md

 3. Submit your projects before the deadline.
 4. Download template files.

+**Note:**
-**Note:** This application requires MongoDB to be installed and running on your system.
+* This application requires MongoDB to be installed and running on your system.
 Please ensure MongoDB is set up before running the application.
+* You can access the login page at the following URL after running the application: [http://127.0.0.1:5000/auth/login](http://127.0.0.1:5000/auth/login)